UCL-CORU/CHD-research-code/06 Pathways of care for specific diagnoses/Readme.md

 ### Further details

-For further details, you can consult the provided Word documents and the publication
+For further details, you can consult the provided Word documents (Example of assigning pathways for HLHS) and the publication

 > K.L Brown, Q. Huang, F. Espuny-Pujol, etal.
 Evaluating long-term outcomes of children undergoing surgical treatment for congenital heart disease for national audit in England and Wales.
 [J. Am.
 Heart Assoc.
 2024](https://www.ahajournals.org/doi/10.1161/JAHA.124.035166).